Tissue Expansion in Birmingham AL

-Tissue Expansion is a relatively straightforward procedure that enables the body to "grow" extra skin for use in reconstructing almost any part of the body.
-A silicone balloon expander is inserted under the skin near the area to be repaired and then gradually filled with salt water over time, causing the skin to stretch and grow.
+Tissue Expansion is a procedure that enables the body to "grow" extra skin for use in reconstructing almost any part of the body.
+A silicone balloon expander is inserted under the skin near the area to be repaired and then gradually filled with saline or carbon dioxide over time, causing the skin to stretch and grow.

 Tissue Expansion Candidates

 Almost anyone in need of additional skin can benefit from tissue expansion, from infants to elderly men and women.
 The procedure is used widely in breast reconstruction when there is not enough skin to accommodate a permanent implant to restore a woman's natural appearance.
 Tissue expansion is also an option for repairing or replacing areas of the scalp where hair growth makes it difficult to replace lost tissue with skin from other areas of the body.

 Tissue expansion generally produces excellent results when reconstructing some areas of the face and neck, hands, arms and legs.
 Expansion may be more difficult on the back, torso or other areas where skin is thick.
 If the affected area is severely damaged or scarred, expansion is probably not an option since healthy skin is the first requirement.

 Until recently, surgeons were limited to skin flaps and skin grafts to reconstruct damaged tissue.
 Tissue expansion provides an added technique with several advantages:

 - Near-perfect match of skin color, texture and hair-bearing qualities.

 - Smaller risk that the skin will die because it remains connected to the donor area's blood and nerve supply.